hushlovies/TP_SQL_API/README.md

 then go to the folder

 ## Tools used
-database : commande
+database : commande \
-frondend : react
+front-end : react \
-back-end used: node JS
+back-end used: node JS \